billiam1211/project2/README.md

 # project2

-CRUD Project => Programming Project Showcase
+Dev-Folio

-DESCRIPTION: To create an application that features a database of student projects, that can be leveraged to showcase them to the public, recruiters, enthusiasts, and other developers.
+DESCRIPTION: Dev-Folio is an application that features a database of developer projects, that can be leveraged to showcase them to the public, recruiters, enthusiasts, and other developers.

 ***User Stories***
-1) Mission Statement: Provide a platform where users can upload and share their latest programming work AND talent seekers can view projects of up and coming developers
+1) Mission Statement: Provide a platform where users can upload and share their latest programming work AND talent seekers can view projects of up and coming developers.

 2) HOME
     - Provide a link for users to log-in or register.